nens/threedi-docs/source/f_problem_solving.rst

 Can't find the model you are looking for?
 Please check the following:

-- If you have access to the organisation to which the model belongs
+- If you have access to the organization to which the model belongs

-- If the model is available on API v3 (https://docs.3di.live/d_api.html#api-v3).
+- If the model is available on API v3.
 Please contact the :ref:`servicedesk` if you need assistance.

 - If the schematisation has a 3Di model.
 Go to `management.3di.live <https://management.3di.live>`_, search for your schematisation and check out the details page.